What Is Syntax In Python?

 print("Hello, World!") # No semicolon needed

-However, you can use a semicolon to separate multiple statements on the same line, though it’s not recommended for readability.
+• However, you can use semicolons to write multiple statements on a single line, but it’s not a good habit for clean code.
+For example:

 print("Hello"); print("World") # Works, but not recommended